top of page

 Inspiring symphonic music performed by outstanding musicians from our community.

-2025-2026 Season
+2026-2027 Season

-The Joliet Symphony Orchestra’s 2025-2026 Season, our 21st, promises to be an exciting and musically fulfilling one for musicians and audiences alike!
+The Joliet Symphony Orchestra’s 2026-2027 Season, our 22ndt, promises to be an exciting and musically fulfilling one for musicians and audiences alike!
 Performing in Sexton Auditorium on the University of St. Francis campus (500 Wilcox St; Joliet), the Joliet Symphony Orchestra offers family-friendly, quality performances of orchestral music from all eras.
 Comprised of USF faculty, staff & students as well as community members, the JSO is Joliet’s symphony orchestra.

 We encourage everyone to “come as you are” to our performances as attending a concert should be a comfortable and enjoyable experience.
-We invite you to arrive 45-minutes prior to our performances to hear our Artistic Director & Conductor, Sean Paul Mills, and guest artists chat about the music on each program as well as share their insights into the composers, the compositions, the rehearsal process, and all things musical!
+We invite you to arrive 45-minutes prior to our performances to hear our "Noteworthy" pre-concert chats with Artistic Director & Conductor, Sean Paul Mills, and guest artists as they discuss the music on each program as well as share their insights into the composers, the compositions, the rehearsal process, and all things musical!

-Saturday, January 17 marks the return of our ever-popular “Family Concert.”
+Saturday, January 16 marks the return of our ever-popular Family Concert.
 Admission is FREE for this event and features not only a family-friend approach to the music but also an opportunity for audience members to interact with the musicians and even try out some instruments!
+This year's theme is The Final Frontier, and some of the featured music will be from the Star Trek & Star Wars franchises.